yogeshnaik028/tf-gamesbiz/README.md

-## Packaged Python Algorithm for Predicting Video Game Earnings
+## Packaged Python Algorithm for Predicting Video Games Earnings

 ----

-The aim of this project is to serve as a simple example of implementing a model in tensorflow.
+The aim of this project is to serve as a simple example of implementing tensorflow model to be used with the [sagemaker-pipeline]() project .

 ### Prerequisites